How shadowy Wagner mercenaries support Russian soldiers in Ukraine conflict

 “While Wagner has close links to them, it is not their kind of job,” said Trad.
 “Until today they - Wagner - didn’t participate in assassination attempts.
 Why Wagner, when Russia has much better units for this?”

-More likely than not, said Mr Trad, the Wagner fighters are being positioned for what Russia anticipates as the dirty war that will come after a potential Kremlin victory, pockets of Ukrainian guerillas that will create obstacles to Moscow consolidating its power and installing a puppet regime.
+More likely than not, said Mr Trad, the Wagner fighters are being positioned for what Russia anticipates as the dirty war that will come after a potential Kremlin victory, as pockets of Ukrainian guerillas create obstacles to Moscow consolidating its power and installing a puppet regime.

 “Front line battle missions are very different situations than what Wagner is used to,” Mr Trad said.
 “If you look at Central African Republic, they are very good at stopping every kind of resistance, but at the price of engaging in torture and human rights abuses.”